AndrewS622/Introduction-to-Computer-Science/README.md

 8.a.
 Basic app design (Pokedex, Fiftygram, Notes) in Java (note: the Swift counterpart is not included since it requires a Mac and Xcode)
 8.b.
 Basic game design in Lua using the LOVE engine (Pong and Mario) 8.c.
 Basic web design (Homepage and Finance)

+More information on the requirements for each problem set can be found at https://cs50.harvard.edu/x/2020/.